PostHog/hogql-jdbc-driver/README.md

 ## Note

 This is still very much a work in progress.
 For example the API URL is encoded in the query.

+However it at least works for making SQL queries inside PyCharm.